+Rosemary essential oil is known as The Dew of the Sea.
 Rosemary is a favorite essential oil with many uses in herbal medicine and aromatherapy.
 It is sometimes called the “dew of the sea.”
 Rosemary essential oil has a distinctive scent and is the most stimulating of all essential oils.
 It is strong, clean, refreshing, uplifting, and slightly minty with a hint of pine.
 Rosemary essential oil is distilled from the leaves of the plant.

 Rosemary essential oil energizes and stimulates the central nervous system.
 It clears the head, aids memory, relieves headaches, and can stop migraines associated with gastric upsets.
 Rosemary essential oil helps rid the body of cellulite and excess water.
 It helps gout and relieves tired aching muscles.
 Rosemary is also useful when treating anemia - combine with sweet marjoram for best results.

-Rosemary essential oil fights bad breath.
-Make gargle by combining a few drops with a cup of distilled water.
+Make a gargle for treating bad breath by combining a few drops of rosemary essential oil with a half cup of distilled water.
 Use often throughout the day.

 In some cultures, people wrap meat in rosemary leaves to stop it from spoiling.
 People also spray a mixture of rosemary essential oil and water to remove bad odors from the air.

 * Do not use Rosemary essential oil in cases of hypertension, high blood pressure, and epilepsy.
 Keep all essential oils away from the eyes.
 Do not take essential oils internally without consulting a qualified professional.
 Always dilute essential oils with good carrier oil and test on small area of skin before use.
 Always consult with a healthcare professional before using any herbal remedy especially if pregnant, nursing, or taking other medicines.